-The class GsSocket includes two class methods, clientExample and serverExample, that provide an example of how you can create a GsSocket between two sessions.
+Both GsSocket and GsSecureSocket contain class methods clientExample and serverExample, and GsSecureSocket contains additional class methods clientExample2 and serverExample2.
+These methods provide examples of how to create a socket connection between two sessions.
 The example methods work together; they require two separate sessions running from two independently executing interfaces, one running the server example and one running the client example.
-You can execute these methods from Topaz or in a GemBuilder for Smalltalk workspace.
+You can execute these methods from Topaz or from GemBuilder for Smalltalk, but note that serverExample, which should be started first, will take control of the interface until the clientExample completes the socket connection.